kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_docker.md

 ## Things to Consider

+### Config
+You need to have a local_config.py.
+This file is created by __./cmdbsyncer sys self_configure__ (which runs with every update).
+Make sure this file is not inside you container.
+It contains keys and if you loose it, you loose all stored passwords.

 ### MongoDB
-The Project always needs his MongoDB, like the docker-compose.yml also defines.
+The project always needs his MongoDB, like the docker-compose.yml also defines.

 ### Access to the container
-To work with the Project, not all can be done in the Web interface.
-For example, for Debug and Testing, the Access to the Shell is needed.
+Most things can be done in the web interface.
+But for debugging the CLI is helpfull.

 ### Cron Jobs
 The Syncer Needs Cron Jobs.
-These need to be triggered using the docker exec command
+These need to be triggered using the docker exec command.
+If you're using the provided Dockerfile, this will happen automaticly.

-### CSV Files
+### External Files
-If you want to import CSV Files into the Syncer, make sure to define a Volume where you can place it.
+If you want to import external Files into the Syncer, make sure to define a volume where you can place it.
 Configure this Path then for the Fileadmin in order to access these files in the GUI.